TrevorB20/TrevorB20/README.md

 ## Objective

-My journey in IT has led me to develop a passion for Cloud Security, and I am now eager to transition into this field, specifically aiming to join a Cloud Engineering team as a Cloud DevOps Engineer
+My journey in IT has led me to develop a passion for Cloud DevOps Engineering, and I am now eager to transition into this field, specifically aiming to join a Cloud Engineering team as a Cloud DevOps Engineer

 ## Skills